 - (Optional) Place a layer of landscape cloth on the bottom of your hole.
 This is completely optional, but can help with keeping weeds at bay underneath the gravel.

 - Fill in the excavated area with gravel.
-Some people will choose to fill the hole completely with medium grade construction gravel, while others will want a top layer of pea gravel.
-It’s completely up to you.
-Find out the best wheelbarrow for this project.
+Some people will choose to fill the hole completely with medium grade construction gravel or recycled concrete, while others will want a top layer of pea gravel.
+It’s completely up to you but recycled concrete is cheaper than pea gravel.

 - If you’re going the pea gravel route, add only 4 inches of medium grade construction gravel.
 You will fill the rest of the area (2 inches) with pea gravel.